LitiumAB/Education/Developer Education/Tasks/Author block/README.md

 > To do this task you first need to complete the task [Author page](../Author%20page)

-Our client needs a block to present authors as blocks on the startpage.
+Your client needs a block to present authors as blocks on the startpage.

 Creating a block is very similar to creating a page